WorkerFramework/worker-framework/documentation/WorkerArchetypeUsage.md

 <pre>mvn archetype:generate -DarchetypeRepository=http://cmbg-maven.autonomy.com/nexus/content/repositories/snapshots -DarchetypeVersion=1.1-SNAPSHOT -DarchetypeArtifactId=worker-container-archetype -DarchetypeGroupId=com.hpe.caf.worker</pre>

-The CLI will prompt you for the Worker's common properties; groupId, version, package and workerName.
+The CLI will prompt you for the Worker's common properties; groupId, version (default suggestion is 1.0-SNAPSHOT), package (default suggestion is the groupId, you should however adjust this to the package property value you set in the shared module) and workerName.
+The artifactId should be distinct to this module's purpose.
 In addition the Container module archetype will prompt you for the name of the Worker Back-end module's artifactId property that you set in the previous step.
-The artifactId should be distinct to this module's purpose.
 See Figure 3.

 ![Generate Example Worker Container Module from CLI](images/CLIGenerateExampleContainer.png) *Figure 3*

-If you are satisfied with the properties you have set, confirm these and Maven will generate the new Worker's Container module.
+If you are satisfied with the properties you have set, confirm these by typing 'Y' else if you are not satisfied type 'N' or any other character to re-enter property values.
+After confirming your properties Maven will generate the new Worker's Container module.

 Due to a bug with the Apache Maven Archetype, file name some place-holders that are preceded with underscores do not get replaced and so as a manual step it is required that you replace these manually.
 The generated container project .../configuration/marathon-template-config and .../test-configs folders contain container configuration files that contain left over place-holders within their file names.
 Replace all occurrences of `__workerArtifactId__` with the name of the Worker Back-end module's artifactId property (workerArtifactId).
 See the **Renaming Container Marathon Configuration Files** and **Renaming Container Test Configuration Files** table in the Appendix.